 - a.
-Increases are recommended by the employee's supervisor and Police Chief (or designee) and are approved by the Human Resources Director or designee. - b.
-An employee's step increase may be withheld or delayed only if his/her overall performance is less than "meets standards" and his/her evaluation is given timely (i.e., within one calendar week of his/her anniversary date). - c.
-For step increases, the City will ensure they are paid within six months of Human Resources receiving the personnel action form.
+Increases are recommended by the employee's supervisor and Chief of Police (or designee) and are approved by the Human Resources Director or designee. - b.
+An employee's step increase may be withheld or delayed only if his/her overall performance is less than "meets standards" and his/her evaluation is given timely (i.e., within one calendar week of his/her anniversary date).